-With the fresh start of the new year still on our minds, it's the perfect time to take a look and assess some of your favorite beauty products that got you through 2017.
-Maybe even 2016...which means they probably need to be tossed.
+With the fresh start of the new year still on our minds, it's the perfect time to take a look at some of your favorite beauty products that got you through the previous year.
+Maybe even earlier...which means they probably need to be tossed.
 Trust me, I know how hard it is to say good-bye to some of your favorite beauty products especially when it can seem like you are just throwing money down the trash.
 We've all been there, walking into Sephora to restock your mascara and leaving $100+ later.
 Happens to me every. single. time.
 But that lipstick you are holding onto from two summers ago because it's the best shade of pink or that awesome glitter eyeshadow you had to have might just be little petri dishes of bacteria.
 The harsh truth is that beauty products do expire and the last thing you want to do is put those bacteria ridden products on your face.
 Our make-up is meant to enhance our features not cause us to want to hide them.

 Most products expire because their consistency changes and the formula begins to breakdown.
 However, some products also tend to collect bacteria which speeds up the natural lifespan of a product.
 I know we all are guilty of holding onto our beloved make-up products for a little too long but it's not the smart thing to do.
 I'm extremely guilty of it.
 I have way more eye shadows and lipsticks than I can feasibly use.
 I have never used an entire tube of lipstick yet I keep buying more.
 It's an addiction, I tell ya.
 With the new year, I'm going to be better about not buying more until I've used what I have and edit my beauty drawer with a closer eye.
 So why don't you join me?

 Grab your trash can, pull out your make-up bag and dig deep into the back of those make-up drawers.
 While it might be painful to see some of your favorites in the trash, think of it as a reason to try something new - but make sure you are going to use it.